Graze - Rotate - Rest - Repeat

 We custom graze all of the cattle we bring in from Mid-May through Mid-October.
 They are rotationally grazed through pastures and cropland.
 We started rotational grazing around 2010 and it has greatly improved the health and production of our pastures.
 There is at least one field a year that is put into a full season cover crop to graze.

-We also have some registered Alpines that the kids enjoy showing.
+We have registered Alpines, Oberhaslis, Saanens, Lamanchas and Recorded Grades that the kids enjoy showing.
 Our family is very active in our local 4-H program especially with their animals.

 Our poultry flock is currently free ranging around the home place.
 They are excellent at controlling insects, scratching through manure, and controlling our weed seed bank.
 Our goal is to get them further into the pasture following the rotation of the cattle.